IMS-up2021/FEUP_ESOF/README.md

 # 2LEIC02T3
 Features:
-- Genetic probability calculation (up and down)
+1. Genetic probability calculation (up and down)
+- Value: Must have (customers need to be able to calculate their genetic probability)
+- Effort: M (medium)
-- Family tree merge (request) or connection
+2. Family tree merge (request) or connection
+- Value: Must have (customers need to be able to connect with their family members)
+- Effort: L (large)
-- Login/logout functionality
+3. Login/logout functionality
+- Value: Must have (customers need to be able to securely access their data)
+- Effort: XS (very small)
-- Name and gender search functionality
+4. Name and gender search functionality
+- Value: Must have (customers need to be able to search for specific family members)
+- Effort: S (small)
-- Unique family identifier or key
+5. Unique family identifier or key
+- Value: Should have (provides a useful feature, but not critical for the app's functionality)
+- Effort: XS (very small)
-- Ancestry and lineage
+6. Ancestry and lineage
+- Value: Could have (provides additional information, but not essential for basic functionality)
+- Effort: L (large)
-- Viewer mode functionality
+7. Viewer mode functionality
+- Value: Could have (provides additional way to view data, but not essential for basic functionality)
+- Effort: M (medium)
-- Life events tracking and management
+8. Life events tracking and management
+- Value: Could have (provides additional information and organization, but not essential for basic functionality)
+- Effort: L (large)
-- Location list (birth or more)
+9. Location list (birth or more)
+- Value: Could have (provides additional information, but not essential for basic functionality)
+- Effort: M (medium)

 Product vision:
   Our vision is to empower families to understand and appreciate the unique genetic traits that make them who they are, and to use this knowledge to promote health, wellness, and strong family bonds.
 By providing accessible and user-friendly tools for genetic analysis and family tree building, we aim to deepen our understanding of human genetics and improve the health and well-being of families across the world.